IFRIC 12, service concession arrangements disclosures

 Contractual investment and renewal obligations

 Contractual investment obligations of motorway concession companies consist mainly of undertakings made under concession contracts, multi-year master contracts as part of the 2015 motorway stimulus plan and the motorway investment plan approved in 2018.
-In 2021, progress with works by VINCI Autoroutes companies led to a €307 million reduction in their commitments to €1,157 million at 31 December 2021.
+VINCI Autoroutes’ investment undertakings amounted to €1,075 million at 31 December 2024 (€1,242 million at 31 December 2023).
+The decrease in these undertakings during the period was due to progress with works by the concession companies concerned.

 The above amounts do not include obligations relating to maintenance expenditure on infrastructure under concession, in respect of which specific provisions based on maintenance plans are set aside (see Note H.19.3, “Breakdown of current provisions”).